12th to 13th June, 2020

 For further information, email: contact@engashow.com / engaculturalshow@gmail.com

-🐊 The Sepik River Crocodile Festival is a three-day cultural celebration staged annually in Ambunti, East Sepik Province of Papua New Guinea.
+The Sepik River Crocodile & Arts Festival is a vibrant three-day cultural celebration held annually in Ambunti, deep in the heart of the Sepik River region.

 The Karimui Show in Simbu Province celebrates the natural wonders of the Mt Karimui Conservation Area Project.